Major League Baseball on television in the 1970s: 1975

-NBC hoped that, in replacing Curt Gowdy, Joe Garagiola's charm and unorthodox dwelling on the personal would stop the decade-long ratings dive for the Game of the Week.
+NBC hoped that, in replacing Curt Gowdy, Garagiola's charm and unorthodox dwelling on the personal would stop the decade-long ratings dive for the Game of the Week.
 Instead, the ratings bobbed from 6.7 (1977) via 7.5 (1978) to 6.3 (1981–82).
 "Saturday had a constituency, but it didn't swell" said NBC Sports executive producer Scotty Connal.
 Some believed that millions missed Dizzy Dean while local-team television broadcasters split the audience.
 Scotty Connal believed that the team of Joe Garagiola and Tony Kubek were "A great example of black and white".
 Connal added by saying "A pitcher throws badly to third, Joe says, 'The third baseman's fault.'
 Tony: 'The pitcher's'."
 Media critic Gary Deeb termed theirs "the finest baseball commentary ever carried on network TV."

 Another factor behind Gowdy's dismissal was the criticism from the national media which alleged that he sided with the Boston Red Sox (a franchise that he had covered prior to his days at NBC) on a controversial play in the 10th inning of Game 3 of the 1975 World Series.
 Cincinnati Reds pitcher Ed Armbrister reached base on what was ruled an error by Red Sox catcher Carlton Fisk on Armbrister's bunt attempt.
 Gowdy said numerous times that, in his opinion, Armbrister had interfered with Fisk.
 Gowdy had been given the correct interpretation by NBC Radio Producer Jay Scott (who was a Triple-A fill-in umpire at the time as well), but did not use it.
 Umpire Larry Barnett claimed he had received death threats on account of Gowdy's criticism.
 More to the point, Tony Kubek, on the NBC telecast, immediately charged that Armbrister interfered (with the attempted forceout), even though home plate umpire Barnett did not agree.
 Later, Kubek got 1,000 letters dubbing him a Boston stooge.
 Prior to Game 2 of the 1986 World Series, NBC did a feature on replays narrated by Bob Costas.
 One of the plays cited by Costas was the Armbrister play, and Barnett and Costas both insisted that Barnett had made the correct call, although Barnett declared, "You won't find many people in Boston who believe it was the right call."
 Costas used the feature to condemn the suggested notion of instant replay to settle calls, noting that it was the "same kind of mentality that adds color to classic movies and calls it progress."